-Our Old Delhi tour is not for the faint hearted, though those who’re willing to navigate crowds and chaos to really get beneath India’s skin may find Old Delhi to be one of their favourite stops of all.
+Our Old Delhi tour is not for the faint-hearted, though those who’re willing to navigate crowds and chaos to really get beneath India’s skin may find Old Delhi to be one of their favourite stops of all.

-India’s capital city of Delhi can be broadly divided into two distinct personalities: New Delhi, built by the British in the 1930s as their imperial capital, boasting wide avenues, grand vistas and colonial mansions; and Old Delhi, a melange of souk-like bazaars, 16th and 17th century Mughal-built architecture, wandering cows, vibrant saris, and relentless noise; from hooting horns to the cries of vegetable hawkers.
+India’s capital city of Delhi can be broadly divided into two distinct personalities: New Delhi, built by the British in the 1930s as their imperial capital, boasting wide avenues, grand vistas and colonial mansions; and Old Delhi, a melange of souk-like bazaars, 16th and 17th-century Mughal-built architecture, wandering cows, vibrant saris, and relentless noise; from hooting horns to the cries of vegetable hawkers.

-Madeleine, co-founder, recently spent a day experiencing our Old Delhi tour first-hand.
+Madeleine, a co-founder, recently spent a day experiencing our Old Delhi tour first-hand.
 Here’s how her experience went: